 Along the way, you can also explore scholarship opportunities that can help fund your education.
 Many international students have shared inspiring success stories of securing scholarships and thriving in New Zealand’s graduate programs.
-Below, we break down the key components of studying for a master’s in New Zealand, including admission criteria, language tests, and the step-by-step application process, enriched with real examples of scholarship recipients who achieved their dream of studying Master’s in New Zealand.
+Below, we break down the key components of studying for a master’s in New Zealand, including admission criteria, language tests, and the step-by-step application process, enriched with real examples of scholarship recipients who achieved their dream of studying for a master’s in New Zealand.

 Master’s Degree Admission Requirements